Magnesium oxide: Waste treatment

 Magnesium oxide is used extensively in the soil and groundwater remediation, wastewater treatment, drinking water treatment, air emissions treatment, and waste treatment industries for its acid buffering capacity and related effectiveness in stabilizing dissolved heavy metal species.

 Many heavy metals species, such as lead and cadmium, are least soluble in water at mildly basic conditions (pH in the range 8–11).
 Solubility of metals increases their undesired bioavailability and mobility in soil and groundwater.
 Granular MgO is often blended into metals-contaminating soil or waste material, which is also commonly of a low pH (acidic), in order to drive the pH into the 8–10 range.
 Metal-hydroxide complexes tend to precipitate out of aqueous solution in the pH range of 8–10.

 MgO is packed in bags around transuranic waste in the disposal cells (panels) at the Waste Isolation Pilot Plant, as a getter to minimize the complexation of uranium and other actinides by carbonate ions and so to limit the solubility of radionuclides.
 The use of MgO is preferred over CaO since the resulting hydration product (Mg(OH)_{2}) is less soluble and releases less hydration heat.
-Another advantage is to impose a lower pH value (about 10.5) in case of accidental water ingress into the dry salt layers, in contast to the more soluble Ca(OH)_{2} which would create a higher pH of 12.5 (strongly alkaline conditions).
+Another advantage is to impose a lower pH value (about 10.5) in case of accidental water ingress into the dry salt layers, in contrast to the more soluble Ca(OH)_{2} which would create a higher pH of 12.5 (strongly alkaline conditions).
 The Mg^{2+} cation being the second most abundant cation in seawater and in rocksalt, the potential release of magnesium ions dissolving in brines intruding the deep geological repository is also expected to minimize the geochemical disruption.